Montoya/snaps-guide/snaps.md

 ## Features

 At present, snaps can (1) create new RPC methods for websites to call, (2) call many of the same RPC methods that websites can call, and (3) access a limited set of snap-exclusive RPC methods.
-The following metrhods are currently live in MetaMask Flask.
+The following methods are currently live in MetaMask Flask:

 ## Question